Nieuws

 Lees verder »

-[In-Person/Online] Conference hosted by NIKI & NYU-Florence, January 17–19, 2025: “Hidden in Plain Sight: Black African Lives and Visual Histories in Early Modern Europe”
+[In-Person/Online] Conference hosted by NIKI & NYU-Florence, January 17–19, 2025: “Hidden in Plain Sight: Black African Lives and Visual Histories in the Early Modern World”

 How do representations of marginalized bodies challenge dominant narratives in history?
 What new realities are revealed about the absence and agency of Black Africans by a more global approach to the 14–17th centuries?
 The international conference Hidden in Plain Sight, co-hosted by the NIKI and NYU-Florence, will explore a range of interrelated themes, drawing from art history, anthropology, African studies, history, musicology, and other fields.
 By critically re-examining histories of colonialism and slavery, the event seeks to reshape our understanding of disciplinary boundaries and spark new scholarly debates.